careers-forensic-accountant-990x358

 Step-by-Step: How to Become a Forensic Accountant

-There is significant training involved because of the law’s intricacies and accounting standards necessary to be an effective forensic accountant.
-While the steps an individual takes may not necessarily mirror the following exactly, due to government regulations, this is the most common path to becoming an accountant.
+Significant training is involved because of the law’s intricacies and accounting standards necessary to be an effective forensic accountant.
+While the steps an individual takes may not necessarily mirror the following exactly, this is the most common path to becoming an accountant due to government regulations.

 Step 1: Earn a high school diploma or GED (four years) – A successful career as a forensic accountant starts in high school.
 It is crucial to earn a diploma (or get a GED) and focus on any available advanced math or business courses to gain admission into an accredited undergraduate program in accounting.

 Step 2: Earn an undergraduate degree (four years) – Accountants of any specialty must earn an undergraduate degree.
-It may be most helpful to study accounting, but it is possible to major in something like economics or business.
+Studying accounting may be most helpful, but it is possible to major in something like economics or business.
 Prospective CPAs should consider the CPA requirements for their state before deciding upon a major.

 For example, Southern New Hampshire University (SNHU) offers an online bachelor of science in forensic accounting.
 This 120-credit program teaches strong foundations in traditional accounting with a concentration in forensic accounting and fraud examination.